 South Dakota November 16, 2016

-Here Are The 8 Best Places To Live In South Dakota And Why
+by Natalie Here Are The 8 Best Places To Live In South Dakota And Why

 South Dakota is full of many lovely small towns as well as plenty of thriving cities!
 When it comes down to pinpointing the best places to live in our state, well, that can be pretty overwhelming.
 We truly believe that every place is unique and awesome in its own way, but we went ahead and compiled a list of 8 of the places that stood out the most to us.

 Note: These towns are not ranked in order.
 Data was found at

 1. Sioux Falls

 As South Dakota’s largest city and the 47th fastest-growing city in the US, Sioux Falls is certainly an appealing place to live.
 With a thriving downtown, a diverse economy, and just a 5.5% unemployment rate, it’s no wonder that Sioux Falls made RelocateAmerica’s list of the top 100 best places to live in America.